Skip to Content

 Mexican lettuce wraps in a clear serving dish.

-When you are trying to watch your weight and eat in a more healthy manner, it sometimes seems that mealtimes are boring.
+When you are trying to watch your weight and eat more healthily, it sometimes seems that mealtimes are boring.
 But that does not have to be the case.
-We love tacos at our house but want to cut carbohydrates.
+We love tacos at our house, but we want to cut down on carbohydrates.

-Even though I love normal carb-heavy wraps, for the times when you want to have a meal with a tortilla and and for another way to keep the calories down, be sure to check out my cheeseburger wraps.
+Even though I love traditional, carb-heavy wraps, for those times when you want to have a meal with a tortilla and another way to keep the calories down, be sure to check out my cheeseburger wraps.
 They are amazing and only 279 calories each.

 Spice up your mealtime with our Mexican beef taco lettuce wraps recipe